C3NZ/CS22/challenges/ch1.md

 Graph.get_edges(self) -> [<class 'tuple'>]
 ```

-Get all of the edges from the graph
+Function for getting all of the edges from the graph

 Returns:
 * A list of the unique edges within the graph.